QuintenVervynck/QuintenVervynck/roadmap.md

 - Scientific Mathematics: how to calculate things in a pc, taking into account the architecture of the computer
 - Multimedia: about imaging, video and sound and of course the compression / storage / display of them
 - Webdevelopment: taught the fundamentals of the web (REST & API's), the goals (like rdf, and control of you own data) but also frameworks like React and Vue
-- Software Engineering Lab I: taught us Kotlin and android development (we made an app)
+- Software Engineering Lab I: taught us Kotlin and android development, we made an entire app called [RecipEase](project_descriptions/recipease.md)

 **_To Be Continued..._**